lucameng/lucameng.github.io/_posts/2022-05-08-customize-my-theme.md

 The original code highlight block is great.
 But when I saw something better, 你会发现它瞬间不香了.
 At first the block was rectangle with sharp corner, which might be uncomfortable to some people(include me).
 After I turn the `border-radius` from 0 to `.75em`, the block has fillet[^2] now.

-Also I change the back ground color.
-It was totally **black** before, I turn it to be a **lighter dark** that is a similar to the default code block color of [CSDN](https://www.csdn.net/).
+Also I changed the back ground color.
+It was totally **black** before, I turned it to be a **lighter dark** that is similar to the default code block color of [CSDN](https://www.csdn.net/).
 The contrast between code block and plain block is lessened, which is visually better.

 The code higtlight seems to be not friendly to `bash` grammer.
 I'm going to figure out a good way to fix it though.